SammysHP/i3lockmore/README.md

 ### Package

-There is a package available for Arch Linux in the [PKGBUILD branch](https://github.com/SammysHP/i3lockmore/tree/PKGBUILD) of this repository.
+A package for Arch Linux is available in the [AUR](https://aur.archlinux.org/packages/i3lockmore-git/) and in the [PKGBUILD branch](https://github.com/SammysHP/i3lockmore/tree/PKGBUILD) of this repository.

 ## License